k3s-io/k3s-ansible/README.md

 kubectl get nodes
 ```

-If you wish for your kubeconfig to be copied elsewhere and not merged, you can set the `kubeconfig` variable in `inventory.yml` to the desired path.
+If you wish for your k3s_server_cfg.kubeconfig to be copied elsewhere and not merged, you can set the `k3s_server_cfg.kubeconfig` variable in `inventory.yml` to the desired path.

 ## Local Testing